DETAILED ACTION

 As per claim 6:

-Gunnam and Fishel disclosed the neural network inference accelerator of claim 5, wherein the decompressor unit is further configured to decompress the activation tensor to the activation sparsity density using first metadata associated with the activation tensor based on the activation tensor being compressed, and to decompress the weight tensor to the weight sparsity density using second metadata associated with the weight tensor based on the weight tensor being compressed (Fishel: Figures 3-4 elements 314A-N and 432, paragraph 48, 81)(Gunnam: Figures 2, 4, and 6 elements 215, 220, 430, and 615, paragraphs 31-33, 42-43, 47, 52-53, and 56)(Gunnam disclosed that input features and weights are compressed and stored in either DRAM or SRAM, as well as information indicating compression information (i.e. metadata).
+Gunnam and Fishel disclosed the neural network inference accelerator of claim 5, wherein the decompressor unit is further configured to decompress the activation tensor to the activation sparsity density using third metadata associated with the activation tensor based on the activation tensor being compressed, and to decompress the weight tensor to the weight sparsity density using fourth metadata associated with the weight tensor based on the weight tensor being compressed (Fishel: Figures 3-4 elements 314A-N and 432, paragraph 48, 81)(Gunnam: Figures 2, 4, and 6 elements 215, 220, 430, and 615, paragraphs 31-33, 42-43, 47, 52-53, and 56)(Gunnam disclosed that input features and weights are compressed and stored in either DRAM or SRAM, as well as information indicating compression information (i.e. metadata).
 Fishel disclosed decompressing compressed kernel data prior to processing.
-The combination implements decompression elements for the input features and weights such that these compressed inputs are decompressed before systolic array processing using the corresponding compression information for both input features and weights (i.e. first and second metadata).).
+The combination implements decompression elements for the input features and weights such that these compressed inputs are decompressed before systolic array processing using the corresponding compression information for both input features and weights (i.e. third and fourth metadata).).

 As per claim 7: